sharathchandra2004/APIprojects-/README.md

 ## 🚀 Overview

-**API Workshop** is a Python-based project designed to teach and demonstrate the fundamentals of working with APIs.
+**API Projects repository ** is a Python-based project designed to teach and demonstrate the fundamentals of working with APIs.
 It includes hands-on examples and code snippets to help users understand how to integrate, test, and utilize APIs in various applications.

 ---